Goldrick History, Family Crest & Coats of Arms

 The surname Goldrick was first found in County Leitrim (Irish: Liatroim) anciently the western half of the kingdom of Breifne, located in Northeastern Ireland, in Leinster province, where they held a family seat from early times.

-Important Dates for the Goldrick family
+Early History of the Goldrick family

 This web page shows only a small excerpt of our Goldrick research.
 Another 68 words (5 lines of text) are included under the topic Early Goldrick History in all our PDF Extended History products and printed products wherever possible.